taras711/Lyrae/CONTRIBUTING.md

 ---

-Thank you for helping improve NebulaLangProject!
+Thank you for helping improve LyraeLangProject!